ottrproject/OTTR_Quarto_Website/README.md

-# OTTR for Websites!
+# OTTR for Websites -- Quarto version!

 Get started by going to [ottrproject.org](https://www.ottrproject.org/getting_started.html)!

 This is a template for creating websites from Rmd files hosted on GitHub with three helpful automations following a pull request to the repository: spelling check, broken link check, and website rendering.